nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

         the TX FIFO.

     .. versionchanged:: 2.1.0
-        Prior to v2.1.0 this attribute would clear the status flags when entering RX mode.
-This was removed to expedite applications that use manually transmitted acknowledgement payloads.
+        Previously, this attribute would clear the status flags when entering RX mode.

+        This behavior was removed to expedite applications that use manually transmitted acknowledgement payloads.

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.any